Skip to Content

 Seriously, what is there not to love about how quick this dish comes together?

-See for yourself in this recipe video how QUICKLY it takes for me to put together this spicy sausage, spinach, and mushroom gnocchi!
+See for yourself in the recipe video how QUICKLY it takes for me to put together this spicy sausage, spinach, and mushroom gnocchi!

 For other great gnocchi recipes, you may want to try: 25-minute bacon gnocchi with broccoli and shaved brussels sprouts or this very Fall brown butter and sage pumpkin sauce gnocchi!